An Interview with Avanti’s PreSales team lead

 The latest movie that I have seen is Ghostbusters (the 2016 version, not the 1984 release).

 My music tastes are pretty diverse.
 I grew up on Creedence Clearwater Revival, America, The Doors and Three Dog Night.
-I still love these bands, but now I listen to a lot of blues, and I also have a fair amount of British punk and roots rock in my library.
+I still love these bands, but now I listen to a lot of blues, and I also have a fair amount of british punk and roots rock in my library.

 What do you do in your spare time/hobbies

-My wife and I run an apiary of about 25 bee hives that will be expanding over the next few years.
+My wife and I run an apiary of about 12 bee hives (as of November 29th) that will be expanding over the next few years.
 This is something that is completely analog.
 There is no computer interface, just you and the bees.
 I sell honey, wax and bees to local customers as well as help run a couple of local bee clubs.
 As a part of this, I work with farmers looking to start a pollination program for their crops as well as people who just want to have hives in their yard, but do not have the time or are simply too intimidated to manage the bees.